Taco seasoning is easy to make at home with common spices you may already have!

 Why Is There Cornstarch?

-Some taco seasoning packets also contain cornstarch with directions to add a little bit of water to whatever the packet is added to, to help create a thickened sauce.
-The cornstarch in this recipe is optional, but can be added if you like a little bit of the same thickening power.
+Some taco seasoning packets also contain cornstarch with directions to add a little bit of water to whatever the packet is added to.
+This helps to create a thickened sauce.
+The cornstarch in this recipe is optional, but can be added if you’d like a little bit of that same thickening power.

-Depending on how you’re using it, you may or may not need to add a couple of tablespoons of water to activate the cornstarch.
+Depending on how dry the mixture is that you’re adding it to, you may or may not need to add a couple of tablespoons of water to activate the cornstarch.
 This is my favorite thing about this recipe and many other recipes online don’t call for it.
 So, if you’re used to taco seasoning mixes and want it to thicken when you add water just like the packet, then do this, otherwise leave it out.

 Making Your Own Taco Seasoning